Greeks relieved by vote, doubt new coalition will last

 In a race that went down to the wire, the conservative New Democracy party finished just ahead of SYRIZA and has begun talks on a new government.
 It is expected to form a coalition with the Socialist PASOK party, meaning that Greece would continue to be governed by the two parties that have ruled for decades and led the country to economic disaster.

-Analysts said voters had signalled to the European Union and International Monetary Fund that renegotiating the bailout should not be at the risk of leaving the euro zone.
+Analysts said voters had signaled to the European Union and International Monetary Fund that renegotiating the bailout should not be at the risk of leaving the euro zone.

 "Greeks feel content they split their vote to send the message that they do not want to be thrown out of the euro but that they are in deep pain and that terms of the bailout have to change," said Dimitris Mavros from the MRB polling group.